It would be modest to say that Bolivia is an exciting country: Bolivia IS full with unexpected, pleasant surprises!

 - San Jose Mine - Oruro.
 A mine of silver ore, rich with beautiful specimens of collection minerals.
 Here are found some of the best samples of andorite, plagionite and other minerals.

 - Incahuasi Island - Potosí.
-Unusual monument of nature - 25 ha large stony island in the middle of Salar de Uyuni - the largest salt flat in the world.
+Unusual monument of nature - stony island (25 ha) in the middle of Salar de Uyuni - the largest salt flat in the world.
 Island is covered with a grove of gigantic cacti Echinopsis atacamensis ssp. pasacana (F. A. C. Weber), what together with the surrounding unusual landscape creates eerie sight.
 Similar groves of cacti are on other nearby islands as well, f.e.
 Isla del Pescado.

 - Nevado Sajama queñua forests - Oruro.
 Stands of queñua (Polylepis tarapacana) trees growing up to 5,200 m height.
 This might be the record altitude for trees.